Phantonia/Krypton/Specification/2_LexicalStructure.md

 ### 2.9.3 Imaginary literals

-Imaginary literals are any integer or real literals, if they are immediately followed by an `i`.
+Imaginary literals are integer or rational literals, if they are immediately followed by an `i`.

 For example, `4i` is an imaginary literal.

-To get the number i itself, the imaginary literal `1i` has to be used.
+Only `i` without an integer or rational literal in front of it is an identifier.

 ## 2.10 Syntax characters

 Syntax characters are the punctuation of the language and operators like `+`.
 They are always analyzed greedily.
-For example, take this snippet of code:
+For example:

 ```vb
 x += 5;